Have you noticed that your mouth is parched and your lips are cracked? Believe it or not, this could be a sign of menopause.

 Watch What You Eat

-If you’re suffering from a bout of dry mouth, avoid the following foods:
+When I’m suffering from a bout of dry mouth, I avoid the following foods:

 - Salt: Salt and salty foods will only exacerbate dryness and make the problem worse.